Norm Smith: Norm Smith Medal and Norm Smith Memorial Trophy

 In 1979, the VFL instituted the Norm Smith Medal, awarded to the best player in the Grand Final.
-The first winner was Norm Smith's great nephew, Carlton player Wayne Harmes (Len Smith's grandson).
+The first winner was Norm Smith's great nephew and Carlton player Wayne Harmes (Len Smith's grandson).
 He received the medal from Norm's widow, Marj.

+In addition to the Norm Smith Medal, the Norm Smith Memorial Trophy is a Coaches Award "presented to the player who best represents the qualities of work ethic and preparation" at the Melbourne Football Club during their annual best and fairest award ceremony.